Pedro Rocha (footballer, born 1998)

-Pedro Henrique Rocha da Silva (born 1 June 1998), known as Pedro Rocha or Pedrão, is a Brazilian footballer who plays as a goalkeeper for Ponte Preta.
+Pedro Henrique Rocha da Silva (born 1 June 1998), known as Pedro Rocha or Pedrão, is a Brazilian footballer who plays as a goalkeeper for Juventude.

 Career

 Born in Parapuã, São Paulo, Pedro Rocha began his career with Itapirense, before moving on loan to the youth sides of Ponte Preta in July 2018.

 On 16 January 2020, Pedro Rocha signed a permanent two-year contract with Ponte, being promoted to the first team.
 In March, however, he was loaned to XV de Jaú, but only started to play for the club in September due to the COVID-19 pandemic.

 On 30 May 2021, Pedro Rocha moved to Inter de Limeira also in a temporary deal, but featured in just one match.
 He was loaned to Athletic-MG for the 2022 Campeonato Mineiro on 9 December, being a regular starter during the competition.

 Pedro Rocha only returned to Ponte for the latter stages of the 2022 season, after a loan spell at Aymorés, and made his first team debut on 4 November of that year, starting in a 1–0 Série B away win over Náutico.
 He then became Caíque França's backup during the entire 2023 campaign.

 On 14 January 2024, after França's departure, Pedro Rocha signed a new one-year contract with the Macaca.
 On 2 February, after starting the 2024 Campeonato Paulista as a first-choice, he further extended his link until 2026.